Last updated: 4th of September 2023

 The Bolaven Plateau Short Loop

 The short loop winds its way through the southern part of the plateau, where an abundance of natural and cultural treasures awaits.
-One glance at the detailed map of Bolaven Plateau attractions reveals a tantalizing array of experiences: gushing waterfalls, fragrant coffee plantations, and encounters with local villages.
+One glance at the detailed map of Bolaven Plateau highlights reveals an array of experiences: gushing waterfalls, fragrant coffee plantations and encounters with local villages.

 For those with a limited schedule or seeking a taste of the Bolaven Plateau's essence, the short loop is an ideal choice.
 You'll witness breathtaking landscapes and vibrant cultures without the commitment of an extended journey.